sparkfun/AmbiqSuiteSDK/README.md

 Pattern | Use | Addtl. info
 ---|---|---
+master | contains the most up-to-date version of the SDK along with all patches |
-master | mirrors latest SDK available from AmbiqMicro |
+mirror | mirrors latest SDK available from AmbiqMicro |
 \*-archive | provides an archive of the SDK as released by AmbiqMicro at each version |
 \*-patch-\*description| provides a version of the SDK patched beyond AmbiqMicro release